podedra92/blog/docs/learning/docs/my-docs.md

 Once you've read it through and are happy, publish it and never look back (unless someone including yourself has feedback, corrections or hates it).

+Actually this is a lie, always look back dust off your old documents, and see how you can add to or improve.
+You also want to remember what's covered, much like code you don't want to repeat yourself.

 ## Tools

 ### Notes